 Students pursuing this option cannot take more than 3 units of Independent Study toward their anthropology degree.
 ANTH 498 will count as one Upper Division elective.

 Graduation with Honors in Anthropology will require the following: final overall GPA of 3.5 or better and completion of all major requirements in Anthropology and completion of ANTH 498, Honors Tutorial in Anthropology.

 - Anthropology Student Association (ASA)

 The Department of Anthropology supports the concept of international education and encourages students to investigate opportunities for overseas study.
-Certain courses taken at CSU International Program Study Centers in foreign countries are equivalent to courses in the Department of Anthropology and may be used to fulfill some of the requirements for degree options offered by the Department and/or certain general education requirements.
-Students should consult the International Programs Bulletin available in the office of International and Exchange Programs, a departmental advisor or the campus International Programs Advisor for more information.
+Certain courses taken at CSU International Program Study Centers in foreign countries are equivalent to courses in the Department of Anthropology and may be used to fulfill some of the requirements for degree options offered by the department and/or certain general education requirements.
+Students should consult the International Programs Bulletin available in the International and Exchange Student Center, a departmental advisor or the campus International Programs advisor for more information.

 Chair: Cathy L. Costin